-In short, to get rid of flea eggs on cats, bathe the cat with a flea shampoo, flea comb the cat’s fur (with tightly-spaced tines), give oral cat flea preventative such as lufenuron and kill adult fleas using cat medication such as nitenpyram twice per week.
+In short, to get rid of flea eggs on cats, Bathe the cat with a flea shampoo, flea comb the cat’s fur (with tightly-spaced tines), give oral cat flea medicine such as lufenuron and kill adult fleas using cat medication such as nitenpyram twice per week.

 First off: What’s the negative effect of having fleas on your cat or kittens?
 Notably, fleas will not just cause itching on your feline friends, but will also trigger anemia, hair loss, and could introduce tapeworms.

 But, what color are flea eggs on a cat?
 Well, flea eggs have a rounded oval shape.
 If freshly deposited, flea eggs will look translucent white but change to pearl-like and opaque with time.
 Experts consider the flea eggs as dandruff flakes, salt grains, and tiny pearls shaped.